What do I do if I have trouble connecting when I call?

 Our goal is to help you reduce stress and feel empowered to make healthy decisions.
 You will be asked questions regarding your safety, feelings, social situation, and if you have any thoughts of suicide.
 If a chat counselor feels you are in danger they will speak with you about accessing emergency services, and/or additional contact information to ensure your safety.
 The chat counselor will work with you to create a safety plan if necessary.

-The Lifeline Chat service is a pilot project beginning March 1, 2012 and running through September 28, 2012.
-Although we are hoping in the future to be open 24/7 currently we only have capacity to offer our chat services eight hours a day.
+The Lifeline Chat service is available 24/7.
 If all chat counselors are busy assisting other visitors you will be asked to try the chat again in a half hour.
-If the chat service is not open we encourage you to call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).
+If you have trouble connecting to the chat service we encourage you to call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).

 The confidentiality and security of chats are ensured through the Lifeline chat software provider, which uses the same encryption and data protection standards required by major financial institutions to transact business with each other.
 All of your communications are securely encrypted from your computer to ours.